pjbriggs/nebulizer/docs/tutorial.rst

    U trimmomatic  toolshed.g2.bx.psu.edu  pjbriggs  12:51b771646466  Installed

+Here ``U`` indicates there is a major newer version available.

+Rerunning the ``list_installed_tools`` command with the ``--updateable`` option filters the list of tool repositories to just those with available updates.

-Here ``U`` indicates there is a major newer version available; we can update to this newer version automatically by running the ``update_tool`` command:
+We can update Trimmomatic to the newer version automatically by running the ``update_tool`` command:

 ::